Workers’ Compensation Lawyers Houston, Texas

 Work on oil rigs, heavy equipment, construction sites, and in chemical plants throughout the region can lead to severe injuries when negligence is a factor in any employee’s workday.
 Unfortunately, because of the dangerous nature of these employment opportunities, the State of Texas had the highest number of work-related fatalities last year, with a total reaching nearly 550 deaths.

-At the Nava Law Group, our Houston, Texas workers’ compensation attorneys understand how difficult it is to recover from a work injury.
+At the Nava Law Group, P.C., our Houston, Texas workers’ compensation attorneys understand how difficult it is to recover from a work injury.
 Our Houston workers’ compensation lawyers take the lead in your case and cut through the red tape to provide viable options for your financial recovery, so you do not have to take on your employer or the system alone.
 You are going to need time to heal, and that is exactly what we strive to provide for each of our clients.

 When our clients have lost loved ones in work accidents, whether these fatalities occurred during vehicle collisions while on the clock, plant explosions, fires, or even falls from heights, they are going to need an experienced wrongful death attorney who can combine their legal workers’ compensation litigation skills to pursue results.
 That is what we offer, giving our clients time to grieve after these traumatic losses.